 And so – along with my heartfelt apology for all our failures – I also want to offer this apology, this explanation, this description for Christian faith: “God is Love.”

 When you are talking to your Evangelical friends or family members about any of their theological or political positions, ask them how their beliefs align with this understanding of Christianity: “God is Love.”

-When you are listening to your progressive friends or family members bashing conservatives, ask them how their attitudes align with this understanding of Christianity: “God is Love.”
+When you are listening to your progressive friends or family members bash conservatives, ask them how their attitudes align with this understanding of Christianity: “God is Love.”

 This kind of love is not a warm fuzzy feeling.
 This is a tough love, a stubborn grace, a bold humility.
 It’s a rubber-meets-the-road kindness, welcome, compassion.

-It’s going to be challenging for us progressive Christians to watch American Evangelicals wield wide political power in the coming years.
+It’s been difficult for us progressive Christians to watch American Evangelicals wield such wide political power within this current White House.
 It will be hard for us to see fundamentalist dogma enshrined into the politics and policies of America.